anp-scp/django-to-rest/README.md

 Django To Rest is small tool that helps to expose REST api(s) for django models with minimum effort.
 Some of the features are:

-* Just add a decorator atop of a model and REST apis is created.
+* Just add a decorator atop of a model and REST api(s) are created.
 That's the work!!!
 * Options like filtering and ordering are avilable by default for model fields
-* Easy customizations via the decorator itself
+* Easy customisations via the decorator itself
 * *Summary:* Less time???
 Just install the tool and the decorator.
 Done!!!

 * * *